md-amirozzaman-niaz/js-technique-and-mastery/README.md

     // code in here
 }());
 ```
-and it's useful for maintainable module code with out side effecting as it is fall into a function scope of it's property and methods.
+and it's useful for maintainable module code with out side effecting as it is fall into a function scope with it's property and methods.

 ```js
 let myModule = (function () {